-The Company's operations are classified into two principal reportable segments: the asset management segment and the investment portfolio segment.
+The Company's operations are classified into two principal reportable segments: the asset management segment and investment portfolio segment.

-The asset management segment includes the investment advisory services provided by Bimini Advisors to Orchid and Royal Palm.
-As discussed in Note 2, the revenues of the asset management segment consist of management fees and overhead reimbursements received pursuant to a management agreement with Orchid.
-Total revenues received under this management agreement for the nine months ended September 30, 2022 and 2021, were approximately \$9.7 million and \$6.8 million, respectively, accounting for approximately 80% and 68% of consolidated revenues, respectively.
+The asset management segment includes the investment advisory services provided by Bimini Advisors to Orchid Palm.aAd Regal sed in Note 2, the revenues of the asset management segment consist of management fees and overhead reimbursements received pursuant to a management agreement with Orchid.
+Total revenues received under this agreement for the nine months ended September 30, 2022 and 2021, were approximately ion and 88 million, respectively, accounting for approximately and 68% of consolidated revenues, respectively.